_edited.jpg)

 Final Design Solution

 Our design solution is a hybrid afterschool program that allows students to work closely with a professional.
 After reviewing early ideas, I decided that students working on conflict resolution skills would benefit from working with a professional who specializes in addressing the unique needs of teens.
 In-person interaction will provide opportunities for deeper connections while also fostering a supportive learning environment.
-A hybrid option will not only accommodate diverse learning styles but also allow students who may not be able to attend in-person the option to participate remotely.
+A hybrid option will not only accommodate diverse learning styles, but also allow students who may not be able to attend in-person the option to participate remotely.

 8 hybrid hour-long sessions: